xrsrke/pipegoose/README.md

     - Elastic training
     - Fault-tolerance

+**Notes**
+⚠️ The APIs is still a work in progress and could change at any time.
+None of the public APIs are set in stone until we hit version 0.1.0.

 **Appreciation**

 Big thanks to 🤗 [Hugging Face](https://huggingface.co/) for sponsoring this project with 8x A100 GPUs for testing!
 And [Zach Schrier](https://twitter.com/zach_schrier) for monthly twitch donations